-- discuss reading and lecture material in both subsections as a preliminary to writing essays. - read approximately 1,200 pages of text. - write at least 40 double-spaced pages of academic prose. - demonstrate mastery of the course material in a 75-minute midterm and a three-hour final examination.
+- discuss reading and lecture material in both subsections as a preliminary to writing essays. - read an average of at least six hours of sophisticated texts each week. - engage in researching, writing, and revising at least 40 double-spaced pages of academic prose. - demonstrate mastery of the course material in a midterm and a final assessment.